pankaj139/system-design-interview-solutions/url_shortener_system_design.md

 3. What clarifying questions would you ask the healthcare team?
 4. What assumptions would you make about scale, privacy, and compliance?

+### 🎯 Interview Questions - Requirements & Scope

+**Beginner Level:**
+1. **Q:** "Walk me through the functional requirements for a URL shortener."
+   - **A:** Start with core features: create short URLs, redirect to original URLs, basic analytics.
+Then mention user management, custom short codes, expiration dates, and API access.

+2. **Q:** "What non-functional requirements would you consider for a URL shortener?"
+   - **A:** Focus on availability (99.99%), latency (<100ms redirects), throughput (100M URLs/month), durability (no data loss), and security (prevent abuse).

+3. **Q:** "How would you handle different user types in your requirements?"
+   - **A:** Free users (basic features), premium users (custom domains, advanced analytics), enterprise users (SSO, compliance, custom branding).

+**Intermediate Level:**
+4. **Q:** "How would you design requirements for a URL shortener that needs to handle 1 billion redirects per day?"
+   - **A:** Break down: 1B/day = ~11,574 redirects/second.
+Need to consider read-heavy workload, global distribution, caching strategy, and database sharding.

+5. **Q:** "What requirements would change if you were building for enterprise customers vs. consumer users?"
+   - **A:** Enterprise: SSO integration, audit logs, compliance (GDPR, HIPAA), custom domains, advanced analytics, SLA guarantees, white-labeling.

+6. **Q:** "How would you handle requirements for a URL shortener that needs to work offline?"
+   - **A:** Consider edge cases: cached redirects, eventual consistency, conflict resolution, and graceful degradation when services are unavailable.

+**Advanced Level:**
+7. **Q:** "Design requirements for a URL shortener that needs to support real-time analytics with sub-second latency."
+   - **A:** Consider streaming data processing, real-time dashboards, event-driven architecture, and the trade-offs between consistency and performance.

+8. **Q:** "How would you modify requirements if the URL shortener needed to handle 50% of traffic from mobile apps with poor connectivity?"
+   - **A:** Add offline capability, retry mechanisms, data compression, progressive web app features, and network-aware caching strategies.

+9. **Q:** "What requirements would you add for a URL shortener that needs to prevent malicious URL shortening?"
+   - **A:** URL validation, malware scanning, phishing detection, rate limiting, content filtering, and integration with threat intelligence feeds.

+**System Design Deep Dive:**
+10. **Q:** "How would you design requirements for a URL shortener that needs to support custom domains for enterprise customers?"
+    - **A:** DNS management, SSL certificate provisioning, domain validation, subdomain routing, and integration with existing enterprise infrastructure.

 **Bonus Challenge:** How would HIPAA compliance change your requirements compared to a consumer URL shortener like TinyURL?

 ---